 Maintenance Service Interval Maintenance Procedure Before each use or daily Check the engine-oil level and add oil as needed.
 Ensure that the engine shuts off within 3 seconds after releasing the blade-control bar.
 After each use Clean grass clippings and dirt from under the machine.
 Every 25 hours Service the air filter; service it more frequently in dusty operating conditions.
-Replace the air filter; replace it more frequently in dusty operating condition Change the engine oil (if desired).
-Replace the blade or have it sharpened (more frequently if the edge dulls q Clean the engine by removing dirt and debris from its top and sides; clean frequently in dusty operating conditions.
+Yearly Replace the air filter.
+Replace the blade or have it sharpened (more frequently if the edge dulls quickly).
+Clean the engine by removing dirt and debris from its top and sides; clean it more frequently in dusty operating conditions.
 Yearly or before storage Empty the fuel tank before repairs as directed and before yearly storage.

-Important: Refer to your engine manual for additional maintenance procedures.
+Important: Refer to your engine owner's manual for additional maintenance procedures.